This is a transcript of our webinar from 28 September 2022

 - Final thoughts

 51Degrees is a real-time data company specializing in device data keyed for the web, applications, and mobile networks.
 We identify the device, operating system, browser, and all the features about the product (price at launch, screen size, chipsets, etc.).
 This is used in optimization and analytics.

 We’re also actively involved in other projects; one is SWAN.community which is looking at the future of digital consent, as well as OneKey.
-Also, we’re part of the W3C, the web standards forum, and we are a founding member of Movement for an Open Web, which has been set up to provide an opportunity for businesses to come together and deal with the competition issues that are impacting digital.
+Also, we are a founding member of Movement for an Open Web, which has been set up to provide an opportunity for businesses to come together and deal with the competition issues that are impacting digital.
 We will touch upon those a bit later.